 Objective 4 of the Future Land Use Element (FLUE) notes that 20% of the growth in the region will occur within the Rural Area.
 FLUE Policy 4.1 characterizes the Rural Area as low-density, large lot residential uses and long-term agricultural uses that can exist without the threat of urban or suburban encroachment.
-A rezoning to CG would directly conflict with this policy, as the range of uses would allow for urban encroachment into the area located east of the subject site.
+A rezoning to CG would directly conflict with this policy, as the range of uses would allow for urban encroachment into the residential area located east of the subject site.

 The subject site is within the Rural Area and the proposed rezoning does not meet the intent of FLUE Objective 4 and Policy 4.1, as the proposed development is encouraging urbanization of the Rural Area.
 The subject site is surrounded by single-family residential uses to the south, east, and northeast.
 The singular Commercial General zoned parcel located directly north of the site is currently vacant and is designated as Residential-6 (RES-6) on the Future Land Use Map.
-The proposed rezoning from Residential Single-Family Conventional-6 (RSC-6) to Commercial General (CG) would encroach into the existing single family residential uses to the northeast, east and south of the subject site and is therefore not consistent with the direction of this policy.
-FLUE Objective 9.1 also states that developments shall not be approved for zoning that is inconsistent with the Comprehensive Plan.
+The proposed rezoning from Residential Single-Family Conventional-6 (RSC-6) to Commercial General (CG) would encroach into the existing single family residential areas to the northeast, east and south of the subject site and is therefore not consistent with the direction of this policy.
+According to FLUE Objective 9 and Policy 9.2, all development proposals must meet or exceed all local, state and federal land development regulations.
+County Transportation had several objections and recommended denial of the rezoning.
+Per the Agency Review Comment Sheet, uploaded into Optix on October 30, 2023, the Transportation Division indicated that the parcel discussed will not meet minimum spacing standards for a connection to the state roadway and reasonable and adequate access to the parcel can be made by other means.
+Furthermore, it was stated that access to U.S. Highway 41 will not be permitted, that the applicant has unresolved transportation comments and also needs further coordination with the Florida Department of Transportation (FDOT).
+The applicant proposed a condition that was uploaded to Optix on March 11, 2024, to consider approval of this application on the condition that FDOT approves the U.S. Highway 41 access connection.
+At the time of drafting this report, the transportation concerns were still unresolved.